NILD EDUCATIONAL THERAPY LEVEL I COURSE

-- Through NILD’s range of courses and workshops, you can obtain continuing education credits as you seek to meet the needs of your students.
-Additionally, NILD Level I, II, and III courses can put you on track for becoming a Professionally Certified NILD Educational Therapist (PCET)!
+- Through NILD's range of courses and workshops, you can obtain continuing education credits as you seek to meet the needs of your students.
+Additionally, NILD Educational Therapist (PCET)!
 Click here for steps to certification.

-2. Describe NILD’s comprehensive approach that develops learning through perception, academics, cognition and emotions.
+- Describe NILD's comprehensive approach hat develops learning through perception, academic, cognition and emotions.

-3. Explain the differences between NILD methodology and tutoring.
+- Explain the difference between NILD methodology and tutoring.

-6. Design an educational therapy program according to the strengths and vulnerabilities determined by assessment and implement an effective intervention program based on the NILD techniques.
+- Design an educational therapy program according to the strengths and vulnerabilities determined by assesment and implement an effective intervention program based on the NILD techniques.

-8. Develop literacy skills in the areas of phonemic awareness, phonics and syllabication.
+- Develop literacy skills in thee areas of phonemic awareness, phonics and syllabication.

 - Bachelor’s degree, preferably in education or related field.